micmejia/bible-dump/NKJV/2 Samuel/2 Sam 2.md

 Ishbosheth, Saul's son, _was_ forty years old when he began to reign over Israel, and he reigned two years.
 Only the house of Judah followed David.

 ###### 11
-And the [^b]time that David was king in Hebron over the house of Judah was seven years and six months. ## Israel and Judah at War
+And the time that David was king in Hebron over the house of Judah was seven years and six months. ## Israel and Judah at War

 ###### 12
 Now Abner the son of Ner, and the servants of Ishbosheth the son of Saul, went out from Mahanaim to Gibeon.